 Some of the most popular optical aids are magnifiers that provide battery-powered illumination.
 Magnifiers come in a large range of strengths, sizes, and shapes so that you can fit the device to the task.
 For example, to read the newspaper, you may choose to use a bar-shaped magnifier that enlarges several lines of text.

 You will also find many optical aids that make use of computer technology.
 Self-focusing telescopes, worn like glasses, adjust automatically for close or distance vision.
 For example, if you look from a marker board to your notes, a computer chip can adjust the focus accordingly.

 Optical readers, some of them portable, are also available.
-One type uses closed circuit TV technology (CCTV), but that does not mean it needs special wiring or network hook-ups.
+One type uses closed circuit TV technology (CCTV).
 Just plug it in, set a document on the platform, and a camera projects the magnified image onto a screen.

 In addition, there are readers that can connect to a computer using special software.
 Machines that can read text aloud are also possible using a computer and speech recognition software.
 To make using your computer easier, a magnified monitor is just one option.
 You can also have the computer read back what you type and respond to voice commands.

 Your health insurance or Medicare policy may cover your eye exam and services, like occupational therapy.
 But, unfortunately, the cost of the devices is not typically covered.
 You may be able to get financial assistance through your state or by contacting organizations, like the Association of Blind Citizens.